awslabs/containers-cost-allocation-dashboard/README.md

 The solution deploys the following resources:

-1. CronJob and Service Account in your EKS cluster
+1. Data collection Pod (deployed using a CronJob controller) and Service Account in your EKS cluster
 2. The following AWS resources:<br />
 IAM Role for Service Account<br />
 Glue Database<br />